heatherlogan/Course-Recommender/instructions.md

-NOTE: The files should be compatible with Python 3.4+, but the files were initially created using Python 2.7
+NOTE: The files were created using Python 3.7 and should be run using this version

 ## Libraries
 The web scraper uses 'Scrapy' Library.
 If you are using conda environment, you can use: